Teichlab/cellphonedb/README.md

 - `--user-protein`: Protein input file
 - `--user-gene`: Gene input file
-- `--user-complex`: Compex input file
+- `--user-complex`: Complex input file
 - `--user-interactions`: Interactions input file
 - `--fetch`: Some lists can be downloaded from original sources while creating the database, eg: uniprot, ensembl.
 By default, the snapshots included in the CellPhoneDB package will be used; to enable a fresh copy `--fetch` must be appended to the command
 - `--result-path`: Output folder